signalfx/integrations/appdynamics/README.md

 ### INSTALLATION

-[`appd-report-standalone` module](https://github.com/signalfx/appd-integration/tree/master/appd-report-standalone) is a standalone process that parses configurations and report
+The [`appd-report-standalone` module](https://github.com/signalfx/appd-integration/tree/master/appd-report-standalone) is a standalone process that parses configurations and reports
-AppDynamics metric every specified intervals.
+AppDynamics metrics at specified intervals.

-To install this module
+To install this module:
 ```
 maven install
 cd appd-report-standalone